 One of the most important selection points in our studies, is the choice of animal model to be used.
 This choice depends very much on the primary and secondary research questions studied, ie. the nature of metabolic disorder endpoint studied and also the stage of the metabolic disorder or complications we would like to evaluate.
+When a sponsor is involved, the choice of animals will be discussed with the sponsor and we will specifically ask the sponsor about their primary and secondary research questions, aimed stage of metabolic disorder/complication, any knowledge on toxicity of compounds, prior experience with mouse studies.
+As an example, we know the bioavailability of compounds can be different in obese animals/animals with compromised livers or influenced via type of diet.
+For NASH studies we will specifically ask for prior knowledge such as whether the compounds have been tested in obese animals on a HFD as well.
 Since each model has different phenotypic characteristics, the combination of certain characteristics may fit better, dependent on these primary and secondary research questions and the balance of the importance between those research questions.
-However, additional knowledge on for instance the working mechanism of the compound to be tested can affect the choice of animal model to be used as well.
+However, additional knowledge on for instance the target our working mechanism of the compound to be tested can affect the choice of animal model to be used as well.
+We will not perform all studies, for instance if a certain target is not available, we will not perform the study or recommend a different animal model.
 In table 1 the optional animal models are described and in the appendix the optional procedures will be outlined further for the different metabolic disorders and complications.
+Please note that not all these animal models are used simultaneously, but depending on the specific research question an appropriate choice will be made from this list of models.